russellgoldman/NewHacks_ReactNativeWorkshop/README.md

     - Expo CLI + Installation
 - React Navigation
     - Navigating between screens in React Native, we will discuss this further in the Workshop Project
-- Development Requirements
-    - A computer
-        - macOS
-        - Linux
-        - Windows
-    - Download a text editor (e.g. VSCode, Sublime Text, Atom)
-    - Command Line
-        - macOS / Linux (Terminal)
-        - Windows (Powershell)
-    - XCode for iOS Development (macOS only) and / or Android Studio for Android Development (supported on all platforms)
-- *Poll Quiz in Slack*

 ## Workshop Project - 30 minutes
-- I Will explain key portions of the code, show their behaviours before and after in the simulator, and why it works
+- I will explain key portions of the code, show their behaviours before and after in the simulator, and why it works
 - *Poll Quiz in Slack*

 ## Final Questions - 5 minutes